zalgo3/Auto-Split/README.md

 - Place the .dll file into your `[...]\LiveSplit\Components` folder.
 - Open LiveSplit -> Right Click -> Edit Layout -> Plus Button -> Control -> AutoSplit Integration.
 - Click Layout Settings -> AutoSplit Integration
-- Click the Browse buttons to locate your AutoSplit Path (path to AutoSplit.exe) and Profile Path (path to your AutoSplit `.toml` profile file) respectively.
+- Click the Browse buttons to locate your AutoSplit Path (path to AutoSplit executable) and Profile Path (path to your AutoSplit `.toml` profile file) respectively.
   - If you have not yet set saved a profile, you can do so using AutoSplit, and then go back and set your Settings Path.
 - Once set, click OK, and then OK again to close the Layout Editor.
 Right click LiveSplit -> Save Layout to save your layout.
 AutoSplit and your selected profile will now open automatically when opening that LiveSplit Layout `.lsl` file.